The city of Salzburg, Austria has a lot to offer those who only a few short days to explore the city.

 Listen to music by candlelight while enjoying a hearty three-course meal at the Mozart Dinner Concert.
 Let the singers serenade you as you are transported back in time to the era in which Mozart lived.

-First, go on an official Sound of Music Tour that will take you out of the town of Salzburg and into the Austrian countryside.
-During the tour, you will see some of the movie’s famous filming locations.
+While in Salzburg, it is essential to go on a guided Sound of Music Tour that will whisk you away to the Austrian countryside.
+During the tour, you will see several of the movie’s famous filming locations.

-When you return to the city, go on a self-guided walk and visit some of the most well-remembered scenes from the movie.
-Three really great areas of interest that should be included on your self-guided walk around Salzburg are:
+When you return to the city, go on a self-guided walk and visit some of the most well-known scenes from the movie.

-Petersfriedhof (St. Peter’s Cemetery) – Sankt-Peter-Bezirk 1: The filming location of the extremely dramatic scene at the end of the film where the family was escaping Austria
+Petersfriedhof (St. Peter’s Cemetery) – Petersfriedhof is the filming location of the extremely dramatic scene at the end of the movie where the family had to escape to Austria.

 Residenzplatz & Residenzbrunnen (Residenz Square and Residenz Fountain): On the way from Nonnberg Convent to the Trapp Villa singing, Maria passes through Residenzplatz and stops at Residenzbrunnen while singing ‘I have confidence in me’.